-International Travel-Associated Dengue Fever Cases: One case of dengue fever was reported this week in a person that had international travel.
+International Travel-Associated Dengue Fever Cases: No cases of dengue fever were reported this week in persons that had international travel.
 In 2016, 44 travel-associated cases have been reported.

 Dengue Fever Cases Acquired in Florida: No cases of locally acquired dengue fever were reported this week in Miami-Dade County.
 In 2016, two cases of locally acquired dengue fever have been reported.